notanthony/ShopifyProdEngChallengeF22/README.md

 Author: Anthony Zhao
+### Preface

+I forked my own repo, https://github.com/notanthony/ShopifyBackendChallengeF22, I built off the ruby 3.1.2 version.
+Then for Replit I forked my own replit, https://replit.com/@notanthony1/ShopifyBackendFall2022, and copied in the new changes I added.
+For this reason, the Github code may not run on Replit and the code from Replit may not run on Github.
+For specifc usage instructions please see the sections below.

+I made modifications in the following files, this includes the changes I made in the forks.

+###### app

+-> apis -> all files

+-> controllers -> items_controller.rb

+-> services -> all files

+-> model -> item.rb

+###### db

+-> migrate -> all files

+-> schema.rb

+###### config

+-> routes.rb

+-> application.rb

-### Base Code
+### Replit

-I copied my own repo https://github.com/notanthony/ShopifyBackendChallengeF22 for the base of this repo
+###### Introduction

+The main branch is a download of the code from Replit.
+Although I downloaded the code directly from Replit it does not import back into Replit properly.

-# ON Replit
+###### Replit Usage
-Please fork this replit https://replit.com/@notanthony1/ShopifyBackendChallengeF22?v=1 to use it.

-### PLEASE NOTE:
+In order to run the Replt code you can use the public replit here: https://replit.com/@notanthony1/ShopifyBackendFall2022.
+You can also fork my replit if you want to modify it.

+###### Forked Replits

-My replit is public and I used an sqlite database.
-Meaning anyone can add entries into the DB.
+I used a SQLite database and the replit is public so anyone can add entries into the DB.
+These DB changes may persit in the forked version.
+If you want to clear the DB run the following commands.

-### To clear entries of a forked replit run the commands

 bin/rails c